StephanAkkerman/minecraft-server-guide/README.md

 - Click on the settings icon on the top right.
 - Click on Locations
 - Create new
-- Fill in the Short Code, for instance `node` and save it
+- Fill in the Short Code for instance, `node`, and save it

 Now that we got the location we can create a new node.

 - Head to Nodes and create a new node
-- Add a name, for instance `Main`
+- Add a name for instance, `Main`
 - FQDN: `{minecraft server host name}.{domain}.{suffix}`
 - Total memory: 24000
 - Memory Over-Allocation: 0